IsmailBench/HairNets/README.md

 - Then run the file create_dataset.py to create and process the training data
 - Run train.segmentation.py to train the network for segmentation, model will be save inside ./weights
 - Run test_segmentation.py to test the segmentation on test images.
-The test images should be 224x224x3
+The test images should be 224x224x3, you need to put test images inside datasets/test/ after creating it.